 Learn how to draw a great looking Sad Dog with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Sad Dog drawing.

 "You ain't nothing but a hound dog, crying all the time." - "Hound Dog," song by Elvis Presley